kandula-rakesh/cs7810_Group1/deliverables/axioms.md

 "An attraction has exactly one cost of FinancialResource"
 * `Attraction SubClassOf hasActivity some Activity` <br />
 "An attraction has some activity"
+* `Attraction SubClassOf isA is a SpatialObject` <br />
+"An Attraction is of type SpatialObject"

 ## Transport
 ![Transport](../schema-diagrams/Transport.jpg)